bcoin-org/bmultisig/docs/signing.md

 ## Wallet creation and joining.
 ### Wallet creation
-Before creating wallet, author of the wallet will first generate private key, public key and choose a name for a wallet.
-PrivateKey + WalletName will be shared to other cosigners to join the wallet.
+Before creating wallet, author of the wallet will have to generate private key.
+This private key will be used to sign joining request by other cosigners.

+After generating `joinPrivateKey` for the wallet, author will also create `joinPubKey` from the private key.
+Author will need to submit `joinPubKey` and `joinSignature` (see below) to the server.

+After wallet has been created author needs to share `joinPrivateKey` and `walletName` with other cosigners.
   - Clients can decide how to format this data, e.g. `{ joinPrivKey: "...", "walletName": "..." }`
-  - `token` and `joinPubKey` must be stored securely on client side, `joinPubKey` will be used for verification.
+  - `token` and `joinPubKey` must be stored securely on client side.
+  - `joinPubKey` can be used for verifying joining signatures of other
+  - cosigners.

 When creating wallet, following data is being passed to the server (check `Wallet joining` for other options):